-From idea to patent to prototype to full working system, escalators illustrate a common human quest: to make life easier.
-Read more about the history of the now common escalator...
+From idea to patent to prototype to a full working system, escalators illustrate a common human quest: to make life easier.
+Read more about escalator history and when escalators were invented...

 Around the same time, in 1867, Stannah was founded in London, making hoists and cranes for city dockyards.

-It wasn’t until 1892 that the first working escalator materialised, or ‘Endless Conveyor or Elevator’ as it was named by inventor, Jesse Wilford Reno.
-With a 25o incline this slow-moving, single-platform conveyor belt showcased in 1896 at the Old Iron Pier, Coney Island in New York City.
+It wasn’t until 1892 that the first working escalator materialised, or ‘Endless Conveyor or Elevator’ as it was named by inventor Jesse Wilford Reno.
+With a 25o incline, this slow-moving, single-platform conveyor belt was showcased in 1896 at the Old Iron Pier, Coney Island in New York City.

 Charles Seeberger coined the term ‘escalator’ in 1900.
 A portmanteau of Latin ‘scala’ (stairway), e and tor = means of traversing from.